 What happens when you find that the SATA slots on your motherboard are no longer enough?

-If somewhere down the line you realize that you need extra HDDs or SSDs and you have run out of slots, you can purchase a Storage Controller, or an SATA Expansion Card.
+If you realize that you need extra HDDs or SSDs and have run out of slots, you can purchase a Storage Controller or a SATA Expansion Card somewhere down the line.

-The SATA expansion card go into the PCIe express slot.
-Their size and the price is determined by a few factors:
+The SATA expansion card goes into the PCIe express slot.
+A few factors determine their size and price:

 - The version of the SATA ports